“WORST DECISION EVER.”

 — Cerian Jenkins (@CerianJenkins) July 16, 2017

 For those of you who don’t know what Doctor Who is about, here’s a crash course.
-This alien, only known as “The Doctor”, zips around in time and space, getting into scrapes and saving people.
-Traditionally the role has been played by a straight, white male until today.
+This alien, only known as “The Doctor,” zips around through time and space, getting into scrapes and saving people.
+Traditionally the role has been played by a straight, white male.
+Until today.

 It was announced earlier that the title role would be played by a woman for the first time in the show’s 54-year run.